ekbdinger/d7modules/multiple_selects/README.txt

 -- SUMMARY --

-Multiple Selects provides a widget for the the following fields type:
+Multiple Selects provides a widget for the the following fields types:

-'taxonomy_term_reference', 'list_integer', 'list_float', 'list_text'.
+- entity_reference
+- node_reference
+- user_reference
+- taxonomy_term_reference
+- list_integer
+- list_float
+- list_text

-Rather than having a multi-select field, this modules allows you to have multiple select fields with the actual "Add another item" button.
+Rather than having a multi-select field, this modules allows you to have multiple select fields with the traditional FieldAPI 'Add another item' button.

 -- REQUIREMENTS --